 HI!
 I also have a schnoodle who loved to bite.
 I was a little worried just like you.
 But, he grew out of it and now he's the most loving dog I've ever had.
 So don't worry it's just a phase!

 Could he possibly be teething?
 I have a 15 week old schnoodle and he is biting and chewing everything.
 We just try to keep him busy with chew toys for puppies and old towels to chew and play with.
-It's a chore, but it will pass.
-Ours is crate trained so when we are exhausted we give him a treat and put him in his crate (den) for a while.
-He doesn't mind.

 I just got a little schnoodle.
 I wanted to find out info on potty training and training.
 What do I need and just how smart are they?

 Dogs are individuals, so who knows how smart he/she will be.
 The library has many excellent books on the subject.
 Crate training is still the currant trend.
 Just remember it takes consistency, time and patience to train any puppy.
 And above all lots of love.
 Good luck!

 It's not how smart the dog is; it's how educated the owner is about dog behaviour and training.

 Your dog is no different than any other dog.
 Very regular schedule of feedings followed by long brisk walks for a good 30-40 minutes each walk will have the dog trained now.
 Include a few more quick pee breaks than you use the restroom during the day and you're good to go.

 It really is that fast as long as you stick to it and move.
 Letting the dog out alone is not exercise to "move things along".
 They need the sights, sounds and smells of long and varied walks to empty out everything.
 Always scoop and you'll be a decent neighbor with a happy trained dog.